 The great thing about Fresno is that it’s also pretty close to Yosemite National Park!
 Once you’ve hit up the natural beauties of the various national parks in the area, head to one of the many theatres and sample the local cultural delights.

 If you’re looking for a place to relax and recharge before heading out for your next adventure, you’ve found the right one!
 This charming hotel is nestled near the Fresno airport for convenience and comfort.
-You can enjoy full privacy, a super well-equipped home with lots of modern amenities and a gateway location to three national parks.
+You can enjoy full privacy, a super well-equipped hotel room with lots of modern amenities and a gateway location to three national parks.

 Modern Hotel in Fresno: Comfort Suites Clovis

 This charming modern hotel is located in central Fresno, within walking distance of public transport and lots of dining options.
 The accommodation offers an outdoor swimming pool, affordable rates for each type of suite and a free breakfast buffet every morning.
 Fitness enthusiasts will also love the in-house gym/ fitness centre.
 The suites can sleep up to 5 people at a time, which makes it especially great for small groups or families that travel together.

 Things to See and Do in Fresno

 - Soak up the creative atmosphere of Fresno and join an art class.

 - Shakespeare in the Park might seem a little high-brow at first glance, but it’s actually a hugely popular activity for all ages throughout the summer.